twmobius/k0s_hetzner/README.md

 # TODO

+- [ ] Implement an easy way to add more controllers
+- [ ] Implement an easy way to add more workers
 - [ ] The controller gets a taint that needs to be deleted (or workloads to apply a toleration)
 - [ ] sysinfo complains about NAT unknown, figure it out
 - [ ] Hetzner right kinda leads us to use the root user.
 We apparently can use cloud-inits user-data to get away from that